KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 ✅ **Client testimonials system** with detailed filtering and pagination
 ✅ **Team member management** for leadership and management sections
 ✅ **Webinar series management** with PDF downloads and video links
+✅ **Training brochure downloads** with elegant modal interface and PDF management
 ✅ **Optimized caching** for better performance
 ✅ **SEO-friendly** static generation
 ✅ **Scalable architecture** for high traffic